The concentration in philosophy consists of 10 courses:

 416S Seminar in Epistemology: Wittgenstein.

 A broad study of themes through Wittgenstein's work, including the picture-theory, naming, rule-following, meaning, skepticism, and truth.
 While our focus will be on Wittgenstein's work, we will also spend time on his intellectual forebears and those he influenced, including Frege, Russell, Anscombe, Quine, Kripke, and Diamond.
+(Oral Presentations.)
 Prerequisite, 3 courses in Philosophy or permission of instructor.
 Maximum enrollment, 12.
 Marcus.

 Seminar: Intuitions and Philosophy.